A formula for the cohomology and $K$-class of a regular Hessenberg variety: Hessenberg varieties and their equations

-We need the following relation, known as the Pl\"ucker relation.
-We provide a proof since we need it in a slightly more general form than usual; our proof is essentially that of~\cite[Lemma 8.1.2]{Ful92}.
+We are almost ready to show that $I_{X,H_h}$ and $J_{X,h}$ agree when considered as ideals in the coordinate ring of $G$.
+The last tool we need is the following, known as the Pl\"ucker relation.
+We provide a proof since we need it in a slightly more general form than usual; our proof is essentially that of~\cite[Lemma 8.1.2]{Ful97}.

 \begin{lemma} Let $u_1,\ldots,u_m,v_1,\ldots, v_n\in \Bbbk^n$ and let $\phi: \Bbbk^n\rightarrow\Bbbk^m$ be a linear map.
 Let $M$ be the $m\times m$ matrix with column vectors $\phi(u_1),\ldots,\phi(u_m)$ and $N$ the $n\times n$ matrix with column vectors $v_1,\ldots,v_n$.
 Fix $k$ with $1\leq k\leq m$, and let $M_i$ be the matrix obtained from $M$ by replacing $\phi(u_k)$ with $\phi(v_i)$, while $N_i$ is the matrix obtained from $N$ by replacing $v_i$ with $u_k$.
 Then